 We also expect children to read at least three times a week at home.
 All children have a home reading book and also a reading diary to record their reading at home.
 This can be filled in by children to show when they have read independently and also by an adult to show when an adult has heard them read.
 Please encourage your child to read at home and record their reading in their reading diary.

-The following link is the curriculum letter for year 6 which is sent to all parents and details the subject areas that are covered.
+The following are the curriculum letters sent to all parents which detail the subject areas that are covered.

 Year 6 children need to bring their reading books and diaries every day, please ensure reading diaries are kept up to date when they read at home.

 All money needs to be sent in with your child in the morning in a clearly labelled envelope with their name, class, the amount of money and what it is for.
 Dinner money needs to be paid at the beginning of each week.